GJaswin/qt-communicator/README.md

 This project uses a few third-party libraries to enhance functionality where equivalent features were not natively available in Qt.
 Below is a list of libraries and justifications for their inclusion:

-### 1. **Firebase SDK (JavaScript)**
+### 1. **Firebase REST API (with JavaScript)**
-   - **Reason**: Qt does not provide direct support for Firebase Authentication or Realtime Database.
-The Firebase SDK offers robust and easy-to-integrate APIs for authentication, database interaction, and real-time updates.
+   - **Reason**: Qt does not provide direct support for Firebase Authentication or Firestore Database.
+The Firebase REST API offers robust and easy-to-integrate APIs for authentication, database interaction, and real-time updates.
-   - **Benefit**: Using the Firebase SDK simplifies backend management, allowing us to focus on frontend features.
+   - **Benefit**: Using the Firebase API simplifies backend management, allowing us to focus on frontend features.

 ---